Ast3risk-ops/My-Stuff/README.md

 # Prerequisites
-Python 3.9+ with pip
-Get it at python.org
-when downloading on windows, make sure to add Python to your PATH
+Python 3.9+ with pip.
+Get it at [Python.org](www.python.org), when downloading on windows, make sure to add Python to your PATH

 # How to install